quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week3.md

 - I found it, `onMouseout()` inside `ComponentRenderer` is not triggered after moving the object.
 Why it is not triggered ?
 - `this._pickAndDrop.moving` is always set to true once the wardrobe is moved.
 - **Fixed**: After moving a wardrobe, mouseOut doesn't work.
+- `getSection(level, left, bottom)` only returns the `external` sections, it doesn't return internal sections, why is that ?

 ## **Thursday: January 18**
 - How the `onMousemove()` of `SectionRenderer()` is affected upon scaling ?